Domochip/WirelessPalaControl/README.md

 * Alpis
 * Faizen
 * HETA
+* ...

-If you have this controller in your stove, it's likely to be compatible.
+If you have this controller in your stove, it's compatible.
 ![Fumis Controller](https://raw.github.com/Domochip/WirelessPalaControl/master/img/fumis.png)

 ## Build your adapter

-You can use this adapter with:
- - a D1 Mini to build a WirelessPalaControl
- - another controller with serial interface
- - an USB-Serial adapter and a computer to monitor or upgrade your stove
+This adapter is designed to works with a D1 Mini (ESP8266) but it provides convenient header pins to use it with any other uController.

 It is designed by Palazzetti using a Si8621 (Silicon Labs Isolator) to provide electrical isolation between uController and Stove electronic.
 This design uses exact same schematic and components.

+### Schematic

 All files are inside `schematic` subfolder and has been designed with KiCad (free and open source)

-### Schematic

 ![WirelessPalaControl schematic](https://raw.github.com/Domochip/WirelessPalaControl/master/img/schematic.png)